6808/6808.github.io/labs/lab1.md

 There are no deliverables for this task.

 ### Task 2 -- Compare the Accuracy of the Location Methods {#task2}
+#### Update for 2021:

+- If you are in the Boston area, see below for a route that you could test along.
+If you aren't in the Boston area, pick any route that you can safely walk on outside (e.g. on a proper sidewalk, through a park).
+Please DO NOT attempt to walk on a road or an environment where you can't safely look at your iPad/iPhone while walking around.
+If you are not able to find an appropriate location to test this task, please email us!
+We will work together to figure out a solution.

 In this exercise, you will walk from the corner of Vassar and Main to the corner of Vassar and Mass Ave three times.
 For each walk, you\'ll